techidaily/site-win11-tips/source/_posts/conquering-fatal-javascript-issue-with-ease-on-win-11-discord.md

 ## 1\.
 Run Discord With Admin Rights

  Running Discord with administrative rights could potentially fix the fatal Javascript error.
 Then the software will have maximum system access (privileges for accessing restricted folders and changing files).
-You can set Discord to always run as administrator as covered within our guide for[running apps with admin rights on Windows](http://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
+You can set Discord to always run as administrator as covered within our guide for [running apps with admin rights on Windows](http://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .

 ![The Run this program in compatibility mode checkbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/run-this-program-as-administrator-option.jpg)